Japanese community of London: Education

-Japanese children in London attend a variety of schools including the Japanese School in London, Private, and local state funded schools.
-The Japanese School and three Japanese government sponsored Saturday language programs in the Greater London area serve as geographical hubs for Japanese families with school age children.
+Japanese children in London attend a variety of schools including the Japanese School in London, private, and local state funded schools.
+The Japanese School and three Japanese government sponsored Saturday language programmes in the Greater London area serve as geographical hubs for Japanese families with school age children.
 The Japanese School first opened as a supplementary school in 1965.
 Prior to the school's relocation to Acton in 1987, it was located in Camden, in a building now occupied by North Bridge House School.
 The Japanese Saturday School in London (ロンドン補習授業校, Rondon Hoshū Jugyō Kō), a Japanese supplementary school, is a part of the institution.

 In 2003 several state primary schools developed support programmes for Japanese children.
 For example, West Acton Primary School has a parent-teacher association for Japanese parents.
 Some Japanese students in London attending secondary school go to other international schools, including The American School in London.
 In 2003 Paul White, author of "The Japanese in London: From transience to settlement?", wrote that "even company movers do not necessarily put their children through the Japanese schooling system in London".

 Sakai noted in her book that some Japanese families elected to send their children to British boarding schools and, in the case of university students, sought admission to "Oxbridge" (University of Oxford and University of Cambridge).